-28. (1) A person must not cause a specimen to enter or leave Ascension, whether by way of import, export, re-export, transit or transhipment, except at an approved point of entry.
+28. (1) A person must not cause a specimen to enter or leave Tristan da Cunha, whether by way of import, export, re-export, transit or transhipment, except at an approved point of entry.

-(2) A person who contravenes subsection (1) commits an offence.
-Penalty: A fine of $\pounds 1,000,000$ or imprisonment for 2 years, or both.
+Maximum penalty: A fine of £1,000,000 or imprisonment for 2 years, or both.